ipfs/specs/integrations/GATEWAYS_FILE.md

 This integration spec defines the recommended way for IPFS implementations to expose the gateway they host for IPFS integrations (think applications wanting to support IPFS) to find and use said gateways.

-An IPFS implementation must expose the gateway it serves in a file called `gateways` (more on where this file is located in the section below).
+An IPFS implementation must expose the gateway it serves in a file called `gateways` (more on where this file is located in the [section below](#Gateways-file-placement).
 The gateway must be exposed as a single line in the following format:

 `http://<ip>:<port>`